Mayhem93/Simblog/README.markdown

 Welcome to SimBlog!
 A very simple and easy to configure blogging platform.

+The main objectives of this blogging platform are:
+* **Simple**
+* Extendable
+* Ease of use - workflow emphasized
+* Elegance
+* Visually stunning

 **Web Site**: http://www.simblog.org

-As of now (5 February 2012) this application is in Alpha developement stage.
-The core features work (with minor bugs or incompleteness) which are:

-* Admin log-in
-* Posts manipulation: create, modify, delete
-* Comments: add, delete by admin
+This project is still in alpha stage.
+I'm currently in the process of updating the template with one I made myself and also cleaning up the code and refactoring it.

 Some technologies or libraries we're using:

 * Smarty templateing engine for PHP
 * idiorm PDO class for databases
 * Extensive use of AJAX
-* jQuery and jQuery UI (in the future)
+* jQuery and Kendo UI

-If you would like to contribute to this project please go to the project's wiki and see what the bug trackers says.
+If you would like to contribute to this project please go to the project's issue tracker and pick a bug :).

-In major lines I would like to point what this application needs improving (or implementing):

-* HTML control buttons and functions (JavaScript with jQuery [UI])
-* Admin dashboard (a more centralised and all-in-one page for admins to manage their blog posts and comments, categories and so forth)
-* A better design :), Simblog is currently using a downloaded HTML/CSS template modified by me.